mahonv/DockerWorkshop/README.md

 ### Running Elastic image with Docker container

 What compose this command line :
-- -d for detach process run
+- -d for detach process run from command
-- --name {name} for naming contain to run
+- --name {name} for naming container to run
 - p for port binding, left part is the external rule and right side the container internal port
 ex: 9200:8200 bind outside port 9200 and container port 8200
 - e for environment variable (can be multiple)